 A Pre-Raphaelite version from 1885 by John Strudwick (1849-1937) entitled "The Golden Thread," with a close-up of the lower portion depicting the three Fates.

 Zeus also mated with another female Titan, Mnemosyne (whose name means 'memory'), and from this union were born the nine Muses, the goddesses who inspire all forms of art and creativity.
-The poet Hesiod opens his poem Theogony with a salutation to the Muses, whom he says appeared to him and filled him with his poetry.
+The poet Hesiod opens his poem Theogony with a salutation to the Muses, who he says appeared to him and filled him with his poetry.

 Zeus took as his wife his sister Hera, and the two ruled the other gods as the king and queen of the Olympians.
-Hera's primary role in mythology is her realtionship with Zeus; she is sometimes defined as the goddess of marriage, wives and motherhood.
-Zeus and Hera did produce children together, such as Ares the war god and Hebe the goddess of youth, but as we have already learned Zeus was notorious for his extramarital affairs with other goddeses, mortal women (and at least one male, Ganymede).
+Hera's primary role in mythology is her realtionship with Zeus.
+She is sometimes defined as the goddess of marriage, wives, and motherhood.
+Zeus and Hera did produce children together, such as Ares the war god and Hebe the goddess of youth, but as we have already learned, Zeus was notorious for his extramarital affairs with other goddeses, mortal women, and at least one male, Ganymede.
 Thus in many of the stories Hera has the role of the jealous wife, taking out her anger against her husband's lover or in some cases, the offspring.

 But despite his numerous affairs, there was always a true passion between these two.
-Homer's Iliad contains a vivid poetical description of their lovemaking, with flowers blooming around their bodies as they lay together.
+Homer's Iliad contains a vivid poetical description of their lovemaking, with flowers blooming around their bodies as they lie together.

 The first image here shows the couple in a work now at the Borghese gallery by Anibale Carracci (1560-1609).